For starters, the macroeconomic environment worsened. We saw inflation spike to 9%, while GDP flattened at nearly 0%.

 BGSA continues to play an active role as trusted advisor to major companies in the sector.
 Just this week, BGSA's client Werner Enterprises announced the sale of Werner Global Logistics to Scan Global Logistics Group.
 Please reach out to BGSA if you'd like to discuss deal ideas.

-If you would like to discuss acquisitions, divestitures, or other deal ideas, please reach out to Jon Taylor and Shai Greenwald, at Jon@BGSA.com and Shai@BGSA.com.
+If you would like to discuss acquisitions, divestitures, or other deal ideas, please reach out to Shai Greenwald at Shai@BGSA.com.

 In sum, we thank you for being a part of the BGSA Supply Chain ecosystem.
 We all learn and benefit from the collective wisdom of this outstanding network of CEOs and industry leaders.

-To see highlights from 2022’s event, feel free to click here.
+To see highlights from 2023's event, including photos of our amazing attendees, feel free to click here.

 Thank you and best wishes for the coming year.